CirclesUBI/api-server/readme.md

-DEBUG=''                        # Optional: If set to any value, the cookie will be sent via non-https connections DB_CONNECTION_STRING=''         # A prisma compatible db connection string APP_ID=''                       # The app id of this service as registered at the "o-platform/auth-server" ACCEPTED_ISSUER                 # The accepted issuer for jwt tokens (usually the url of o-platform/auth-server) SESSION_LIIFETIME               # Optional: The lifetime of the session (default: 30 days)
+DEBUG=''                        # Optional: If set to any value, the cookie will be sent via non-https connections DB_CONNECTION_STRING=''         # A prisma compatible db connection string APP_ID=''                       # The app id of this service as registered at the "o-platform/auth-server" ACCEPTED_ISSUER=''=''           # The accepted issuer for jwt tokens (usually the url of o-platform/auth-server) SESSION_LIIFETIME=''            # Optional: The lifetime of the session (default: 30 days) CORS_ORIGNS=''                  # A semicolon separated list of allowed cors origin urls
 ```